Hunter Pence: 2013

+On September 6 at AT&T Park, in a 3–0 win over the Arizona Diamondbacks, Yusmeiro Petit retired the first 26 batters to start the game.
+With two outs in the top of the ninth inning, Diamondbacks pinch hitter Eric Chavez singled on a 3-2 count to right field for a base hit.
+Pence dove for the ball but it fell one foot from him, as it would have been the 27th and final out to complete a perfect game.
+It would have also been Pence's second no-hit saving catch on the season.
 Pence was named NL Player of the Month for September, hitting .293 with a .393 on-base percentage and 11 home runs and 32 RBIs.
 On September 10, Pence hit his 20th home run in the 1st inning and became the 7th San Francisco Giants player to hit 20 home runs and steal 20 bases in the same season and the first since Barry Bonds in 1998.
 (Bobby Bonds, Willie Mays, Jeffrey Leonard, Orlando Cepeda, and Glenallen Hill are the others.)
 On September 14, Pence lifted his first career Giants grand slam over the center-field wall at Dodger Stadium in Los Angeles off of Los Angeles Dodgers relief pitcher Stephen Fife and drove in a career-high 7 RBIs, helping propel the Giants to a historic 19–3 rout of their longtime rival the Dodgers.
 With the help of Brandon Belt's first career five-hit game, they scored the most runs in the history of Dodger Stadium.
 On September 16, Pence was named National League Player of the Week for the third time in his career, after hitting .448 with 6 home runs and 19 RBIs.

 On September 27, Pence won the Willie Mac Award.
 The next day, Pence agreed to a 5-year, $90 million contract extension with the Giants through the 2018 season.

 Pence started all 162 games during the 2013 season, becoming the first Giants player to do so since Alvin Dark in 1954, when the season was 154 games long.
 For the season, he batted .283/.339/.483 with 91 runs scored (9th in the NL), 27 home runs (4th), 99 RBIs (7th), and 22 stolen bases (9th) in 629 at bats (3rd).